sparkflows/sparkflows-docs/docs/tutorials/analytics/farmers-markets-on-geo-maps.rst

 Analyze using Graph
 --------------------

-It Plot Graph for farmers with state counts using RegionGeoGRaph Node.
+It plots Graph for farmers with state counts using RegionGeoGRaph Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^